Eco-friendly Residential Retreat Accommodation

 Reducing Waste & Plastics

-• Avoiding single-use plastics and unnecessary packaging
+Avoiding single-use plastics & unnecessary packaging

-• Banning single-use condiments, tea, and coffee packs
+No single-use condiments, tea or coffee packs

 Recycling & Composting

-• Reducing general waste to an absolute minimum
+Reducing general waste to an absolute minimum

 Thoughtful Food Choices

-• Buying seasonal, local produce wherever possible
+Buying seasonal, local produce wherever possible

-• Cooking freshly prepared, wholefood, vegetarian meals
+Cooking freshly prepared, wholefood, vegetarian meals

 Energy & Water Use

-• Monitoring gas and electricity use monthly
+Monitoring gas & electricity use monthly

-• Fitting thermostats, timers, and energy-efficient light bulbs
+Fitting thermostats, timers, & energy-efficient light bulbs

 Furnishings & Materials